velvia/links/rust.md

 * [Rust Parallelism for non C/C++ Devs](https://medium.com/nearprotocol/rust-parallelism-for-non-c-c-developers-ec23f48b7e56) - great resource on the low-level primitives like `Mutex` and `RwLock`
 * [Coping with Mutable State in Multiple Threads](https://medium.com/@KevinHoffman/coping-with-mutable-state-in-multiple-threads-with-rust-9059c83b6c01)
 * [Fearless Concurrency with Hazard Pointers](http://ticki.github.io/blog/fearless-concurrency-with-hazard-pointers/) - using the `conc` crate and `Atomic` which implements hazard pointers for fine-grained and safe protection of readers and garbage
+* [Tasks are the Wrong Abstraction](https://blog.yoshuawuyts.com/tasks-are-the-wrong-abstraction/) - on having unified, better APIs for concurrency and parallelism decoupling, by Yoshua Wuyts
+* [Pin](https://without.boats/blog/pin/) - A detailed treatise of `Pin` references in Rust, the history of how Pin came to be, and why its hard to use

 * [Bastion](https://bastion.rs) - Erlang/Akka-style, remote supervised actor framework
 * [Kompact](https://github.com/kompics/kompact) - Kompics style message-passing "component system" with actor model and networking built in
 * [Actyx](https://github.com/Actyx/Actyx) - really cool "decentralized event database, streaming and processing engine" based on event sourcing concepts, built by one of Akka's founders
 * [Actors with Tokio](https://ryhl.io/blog/actors-with-tokio/) - not using any Actor framework, just channels

 * Use [mio](https://crates.io/crates/mio) if you want a lower-level event loop, or [thin_main_loop](https://crates.io/crates/thin_main_loop)
+* [monoio](https://github.com/bytedance/monoio) - Very fast thread-per-core async I/O Rust runtime, based on io_uring etc.  Much faster at top end than Tokio, for servers

 ### Shared Data Across Multiple Threads